What are the signs that you are overthinking and risking your investment? (PLUS 7 tips to stop those negative thoughts)

 It’s easy to blow things out of proportion.

-A bad year in the markets doesn’t mean a bad investment strategy.
+A bad year in the markets doesn’t mean a bad investment management strategy.

 Many suffered losses.